redeclipse/redeclipse.github.io/docs/editing/Entities.md

 `/newent rail`

 Rails are a new feature in the development branch.
-Entities can be ~~[linked](Editing-Linking)~~ to a rail, allowing it to move around the map.
+Entities can be ~~[linked](Editing-Linking)~~ to a rail, enabling them to move around the map.
 These are used to add spectv cameras to a map, or to make mapmodels/lights move around as true dynamic objects.

 ## Route